andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

     z = [x num2str(y)]

 Which will generate the expected output, ``subject-1``.
-We will revisit this in a later chapter.
+We will revisit this in a later chapter on **scripting**, in which we will need to loop over multiple subjects and analyze them.

 Video
 -----

 Click `here <https://www.youtube.com/watch?v=TQqJD-v6glE&list=PLIQIswOrUH69xOiblvvEz5KBwWaNRMEUp&index=2>`__ to see a video overview of the commands cd, ls, and pwd - the basic commands you will need to navigate around your directory tree.
+This particular video is written using a Unix terminal, but the basic navigation commands are the same between Unix and Matlab.

 -------------